vdbrink/vdbrink.github.io/home_office_desk_setup/desk_setup_hardware.md

 ## Clock

 I'm still looking for a matching wall clock.
-This is the kind of clock I want, very minimalistic, without numbers or gold and in the walnut color.
+This is the kind of clock I want, very minimalistic, without numbers or gold and in the same walnut color as my wall or desk.

 <a href="images/wall_clock.jpg">
 <img src="images/wall_clock.jpg" alt="wall clock" width="150px" />